Sioux Falls, S.D., had a population of 125,000 at the start of the century. That number is 165,000 today.

 The Sioux Falls Arena also was home to the Summit League basketball tournaments since 2009.
 The surroundings will change dramatically when the Division I conference hosts its men's and women's tournaments March 7-10.

-It will be played in the Denny Sanford Premier Center, a $117 million, 12,000-seat arena that opened last fall.
-This is not to be confused with the Sanford Pentagon, a $19 million, 3,250-seat arena that opened in 2013.
+It will be played in the Denny Sanford Premier Center, a $117 million, 12,000-seat arena that opened downtown last fall.
+This is not to be confused with the Sanford Pentagon, a $19 million, 3,250-seat arena that opened near the airport in 2013.

 "You should see this place; it is gorgeous,'' said Chad Walthall, Minnesota State Moorhead's men's basketball coach.

 He was talking about the Pentagon, not the Premier that is presumably more dazzling.

 The Northern Sun Intercollegiate Conference, the mammoth Division II collection with 16 schools in Minnesota, the Dakotas, Nebraska and Iowa, will hold its final eight for both women and men at the Pentagon starting Saturday and concluding Tuesday.

 There will be a three-day break, and then the Summit — with nearby South Dakota State holding the men's top seed — will also have a Saturday-through-Tuesday run.

 T. Denny Sanford's generosity and his booming enterprise, Sanford Health, have had few limits in the Dakotas.

 Sioux Falls is booming also, including in sports, where the Skyforce now enjoys the Pentagon, the Stampede the splendor of the Premier Arena, and a three-sheet complex called the Scheels IcePlex is soon to be completed.